 UI Setting Description Status Shows the status of the VRRP interface.
 Index Shows the index number used to identify the VRRP interface.
 Interface Shows which network interface is used for the VRRP interface.
 IP Address Shows the IP address of the VRRP interface.
 VIP Shows the virtual router IP address for the VRRP interface.
 VRID Shows the virtual router ID for the VRRP interface, which is used to assign the virtual router to a VRRP group.
 Prio.
 Shows the priority of the VRRP interface.
 Higher numbers indicate higher priority, with 254 being the highest.

-Adv int(ms) Shows the advertisement interval for the VRRP interface in milliseconds.
+UI Setting Description Adv int(ms) Shows the advertisement interval for the VRRP interface in milliseconds.
 Preemption Shows the preemption status of the VRRP interface.
 Accept Shows whether Accept Mode is enabled for the VRRP interface.
 When enabled, the virtual router designated as the master will allow others to access its own virtual IP address.
 Tracking Interface Shows whether Native Interface Tracking is enabled for the VRRP interface.
 Tracking Ping Shows the tracking ping status of the VRRP interface.

-VRRP - Create Virtual Router
+VRRP - Edit Virtual Router

-Clicking the Add () icon on the Redundancy > Layer 3 Redundancy > VRRP - Settings page will open this dialog box.
-This dialog lets you create a new virtual router for your device.
-Click CREATE to save your changes and add the new account.
+Clicking the Edit (/) icon for a VRRP interface on the Redundancy > Layer 3 Redundancy > VRRP - Settings page will open this dialog box.
+This dialog lets you edit an existing virtual router.
+Click APPLY to save your changes.